Rice football couldn’t get past Wake Forest in their 2019 home opener. Much of the rest of Conference USA football didn’t fare much better in Week 2.

 No rest for the weary

 Most of C-USA suffered a loss in Week 2.
 Those losing teams won’t find much comfort from their schedules next weekend.
 Rice trades Wake Forest for a date with Texas.
 UTSA, who was rolled by Baylor, draws Army next.
 Southern Miss gets a feisty Troy team and Middle Tennessee trades Tennessee State for Duke.
-It could be another long weekend in C-USA.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+It could be another long weekend in C-USA.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.